Frequently Asked Questions

 Our current fee structure for appointments is below:

-Family therapy appointments are £200 per 75 minute appointment.
+Family therapy appointments: UK only. £200 per 75 minute appointment.

 -